 After you have successfully lowered water and blown air through all the plumbing lines and equipment you still want to attend to some finishing touches.

 A Quick Pool Winterization Checklist:

 Make sure all gas and power sources have been turned off.
 I typically shut off all breakers at the subpanel to make sure that no timing device turns on and triggers the equipment to run.
 I remove all timer dawgs on mechanical timers and leave any automated system in Service Mode.

 Remove all drain plugs and store.
 I tend to keep all the winter/drain plugs from the equipment in the pump basket.
 This has become a very common practice in the pool industry.
 If you cleaned any filter grids or filter cartridges and are planning on keeping them outdoors in the filter body I recommend leaving the drain plug partially in (3/4’s of a turn) to prevent animals or rodents from crawling inside while still allowing any water to drain out.

 Further protect your equipment.
 Although your pool heater is designed to withstand the weather it will prolong the life of the heater to cover and use a rodent deterrent as well.
-Weather out pool heater covers and Mouse Away pouches are a highly recommended investment for your swimming pool heater.
+Weather out pool heater covers and rodent repellent is a highly recommended investment for your swimming pool heater.
 Diving Board covers can also be used to prevent staining and damage to the finish of the board.